Child Custody

 Bluffton Child Custody Attorneys: Protect Your Parental Rights

-Experienced Legal Support for Child Custody in Bluffton, SC
+Trusted Legal Guidance for Child Custody Matters in Bluffton, SC

 One of the most contentious in many divorces is the matter of child custody.
 Many parents feel that they deserve to have complete physical and legal custody and will attempt to punitively shut another parent out of raising their child.
 In other situations, a parent can pose a danger to a child, and assigning full physical and legal custody to a single parent may be the only solution that adequately serves the family’s needs.

-No matter your situation, our Bluffton child custody lawyers at Horton & Associates, LLCare prepared to fight to protect your and your family’s interests.
-Our accomplished team has over 15 years of legal experience and understands how South Carolina adjudicates child custody cases.
+No matter your situation, our Bluffton child custody lawyers at Horton & Associates, LLC are prepared to fight to protect your and your family’s interests.
+Our accomplished team has over 15 years of legal experience and understands how South Carolina adjudicates child custody matters.
 We can assist you with all elements of your divorce and matters involving family law, including visitation rights, child custody, and alimony.
 We offer our legal services in English and Spanish.

 If you are going through a custody dispute, contact us online or call (843) 420-1344 to speak with our child custody attorneys in Bluffton, SC today.

-What is the Difference Between Physical Custody and Legal Custody in South Carolina?
+Understanding Physical Custody vs. Legal Custody in South Carolina

 Physical custody refers to where the child primarily lives.